Alert Message Please update your browser.

 Ways to establish and build credit

-You've just taken out your first credit card—congratulations!
-You're well on your way towards building up your credit.
+If you've just taken out your first credit card—congratulations!
+You're on your way towards building up your credit.
 But because you don't start with a high score right away, you may be wondering—how do I improve my credit score and build my credit over time?

 To understand how to do this, it's helpful to get a grasp on the factors that affect your credit score.
 These factors, depending on the scoring model used, include, but are not limited to: payment history, credit utilization ratio, credit age and credit mix.